staafl/youtube-bulk-upload-ui/README.md

 ## How to Use

 Requires .NET 4.6.1.
-Download the latest release from here: (TODO)
+Download the latest release from here: https://github.com/staafl/youtube-bulk-upload-ui/releases/latest

 No installation needed.
 Start the application and you'll be prompted to provide access to your YouTube account in order to upload videos.